Use this handy glossary of common property terms as your easy reference.

 Responsible for drawing (or drafting) architectural plans.

 A section of land on your property around which building restrictions may apply, which can be accessed by someone other than you for a specific purpose.
 An example is a shared driveway, or sewerage pipes.
 If you wish to build over a statutory easement, you will need to get consent from your local council.
 For other easements, you will need to get consent from other parties.
 All easements must be disclosed in contract documents.

 This is the difference between the value of your home, and how much you’re owing on it.

 The stage when the buyer and seller have signed contracts, completed any cooling-off period and the deposit is paid in full.
 From this point, the buyer and seller are legally bound to fulfil the contract.

 Items that can be removed without damaging the property.
-Provide examples Door handles/knobs, some light pendants and shades, towel rails, toilet roll holders etc
+Examples are door handles/knobs, some light pendants and shades, towel rails, toilet roll holders etc

 Items such as basins, toilets, baths, built-in wardrobes and kitchen stoves that are attached to the property and cannot be removed without causing damage.